 2. When App Development Budget is a Constraint

-When you do not have enough funds to invest in the whole suite of mobile app development process starting from ideation to coding to deployment and maintenance, go with PWAs.
-Progressive Web Apps comes with a much lower price tag both because of the low development hours and the technicality requirement.
+When you do not have enough funds to invest in the whole suite of mobile app development process starting from ideation to coding to deployment and maintenance, it is ideal to go with PWAs.
+Progressive app development comes with a much lower price tag because of the low development hours and technical requirements.

 3. When App Performance is more Important than App Development Cost